gabjeksuper/fiveguard_temporary_permissions/README.md

 # Credits

 The script has been brought to you by the one and only unique FiveM anticheat, [fiveguard.net](https://fiveguard.net/).
-[Discord](https://www.discord.gg/fiveguard).
+Join the [Fiveguard Discord](https://www.discord.gg/fiveguard) now.

 Originally made by maco05 and finally updated and reuploaded by gabjeksuper.